awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 1. Close any running command prompts and re\-open\.

+## Session Manager plugin becomes unresponsive<a name="plugin-unresponsive"></a>

+During a port forwarding session, traffic might stop forwarding if you have antivirus software installed on your local machine\.
+In some cases, antivirus software interferes with the Session Manager plugin causing process deadlocks\.
+To resolve this issue, allow or exclude the Session Manager plugin from the antivirus software\.
+For information about the default installation path for the Session Manager plugin, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ## TargetNotConnected<a name="ssh-target-not-connected"></a>

 **Problem**: You try to start a session, but the system returns the error message, "An error occurred \(TargetNotConnected\) when calling the StartSession operation: *InstanceID* isn't connected\."